jrmhaig/Bakery/README.md

   just to write the currently displayed image.
 * probe.sh does not need to use sudo if Bakery is already run as root.
 This being the case it is probably unnecessary to have it as a separate script.

+## Longer term plans

+The SD card writer (and duplicator) is just the first step towards a 'control centre' device that can be used for managing a network of Raspberry Pis in a classroom environment.
+Future features could include:

+* Store known configurations for a quick refresh for a particular user
+* DHCP server
+* Network router/gateway
+* FTP, NFS, Samba
+* Git - Gitlab and proxy to Github
+* Update services - eg, apt and yum server
+* Copy files to and from Pis on the network.
+In particular, copy files onto all Pis.